 - 100W wired and wireless chargingThis handset charges up extremely quickly whether you plug it in or pop it on a pad

 - Triple rear cameraThere’s a wide, ultrawide, and telephoto sensor in the rear camera module of this handset

 - Snapdragon 8 Gen 1 chipsetThis phone runs on Qualcomm’s top-of-the-line mobile processor

-There are several standout specs from this handset that ensure that moniker is no idle boast, from a top-tier Snapdragon 8 Gen 1 processor, to a high-resolution multi-sensor rear camera, to blistering 100W wireless charging.
+There are several standout specs from this handset that ensure that moniker is no idle boast, from a top-tier Snapdragon processor to a high-resolution multi-sensor rear camera and blistering 100W wireless charging.
 But can all these specs come together for a satisfying whole?

 Design and Screen